gitploy-io/gitploy/README.md

 ## Getting Started

-To install Gitploy on your hosting, [read this](https://docs.gitploy.io/tasks/installation/).
+To install Gitploy on your hosting, read this [documentation](https://docs.gitploy.io/tasks/installation/).

 For public repositories, we're providing the [free cloud](https://github.com/marketplace/gtiploy).